extenda/shared-workflows/generic/k6-cloud-run-job/README.md

 ## Notes and known gaps

+- **No load shape, no load.** If neither `k6-flags` nor the script's own `options.scenarios` sets VUs/duration/iterations, k6 defaults to 1 VU and 1 iteration and finishes in about a second -- a "successful" run that tested nothing.
+This is the most common way a migration from a bespoke k6 step silently stops load-testing: the old step usually passed `--vus`/`--duration` as CLI flags (e.g. `k6io/action`'s `flags:` input), which does not carry over automatically -- move it to `k6-flags`.
 - **A threshold breach fails the workflow**, on either runtime. `cloud-run-job`'s entrypoint exits with k6's own exit code and `execute` uses `--wait`; `github-actions` runs k6 directly, so its own exit code (99 on a crossed threshold) is the step's exit code.